AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 Extra:
-- if we want to ignore case, we can use .equalsIgnoreCase()
+- Ignore case, use .equalsIgnoreCase()
-- should allow the user to iterate through the program to pick the correct Suspect, Weapon and Room
+- Allow the user to iterate through the program to pick the correct Suspect, Weapon and Room

 **Sample Output:**